Introduction to Pathetic Fallacy

 Pathetic Fallacy in Literature

 Pathetic fallacy in literature is a literary tool where human emotions and symptoms are attributed to inanimate objects, nature or animals.
-It is a form of individualization, especially focusing on the projection of emotions and functions on non-human institutions.
-The term was coined by John Ruskin in modern painters of his work.
+It is a form of individualization, especially focusing on the projection of emotions and functions on non-human institutions. he term was coined by John Ruskin in modern painters of his work.

 Key aspects of pathetic fallacy:

-This includes giving human emotions, such as sadness, anger, or happiness, what are not human..
+his includes giving human emotions, such as sadness, anger, or happiness, what are not human..

 In Mirroring a character's, the pathetic fallacy is used to reflect or emphasize the emotional state or mood of a character..